flpmarin/springb_videogames_pr/README.md

 The login and authentication are handled on the frontend (using Vue.js).
 No Spring Security or JWT implementation is used in this project.

-### Prerequisites
-1. **Java 17** or higher installed.
-2. **MySQL** server running locally or accessible remotely.
-3. **Maven** installed for dependency management.

-# Proyecto Fullstack: Backend en Spring Boot y Frontend en Vue.js

-Este proyecto es una aplicación fullstack que utiliza Spring Boot para el backend y Vue.js para el frontend.

-## Requisitos previos
+## Prerequisites

 1. **Backend (Spring Boot):**
-   - Java 17 o superior
+   - Java 17 or higher
    - Maven
-   - MySQL 8 o superior
+   - MySQL 8 or higher

 2. **Frontend (Vue.js):**
-   - Node.js 16 o superior
+   - Node.js 16 or higher
-   - npm (incluido con Node.js)
+   - npm (included with Node.js)

-3. **Base de datos:**
+3. **Database:**
-   - MySQL instalado y configurado.
+   - MySQL installed and configured.

 ---

-## Configuración del backend

-1. **Configura la base de datos:**
+## Backend Configuration

+1. **Set up the database:**
-   - Crea la base de datos `videojuego` en MySQL:
+   - Create the `videojuego` database in MySQL:
      ```sql
      CREATE DATABASE videojuego;
      ```

-   - Configura las tablas necesarias usando el siguiente esquema SQL.:
+   - Set up the required tables using the following SQL schema:

      ```sql
      CREATE TABLE `calificaciones` (